 - An episode of Forever Knight featured a vampire girl with multiple personalities.
 In two of her three personalities she was so strongly Stage One that she could go out in the daylight.
 The third personality was Stage Four, of course.

 - This is a big part of In The Flesh as zombies have to reintegrate into normal society; not just for the zombies themselves but the families and those affected and the community at large.
-Kieren and his family are deep, deep into denial however that's nothing when compared to Rick.
+Kieren and his family are deep, deep into denial, which slowly breaks to acceptance of his condition and past suicide.
+However that's nothing when compared to Rick and his family, who try mightily to act and think a's though he isn't undead.

 - The Forsaken and the Blood Elves in World of Warcraft cover the entire spectrum.
 Playable characters generally vary between Defiance and Acceptance, although the Apothecary quests, pre-Wrath Gate quests and many of the new quests in the Cataclysm expansion veer heavily towards Betrayal.